accordproject/template-playground/README.md

   </a>
 </p>

 This repository hosts the Accord Project Template-Playground.
-Templates are resourced using the [Template-Engine](https://github.com/accordproject/template-engine), rich-text templates are defined in TemplateMark (either as markdown files, or JSON documents), and are then merged with JSON data to produce output documents.
+Templates are resourced using the [Template-Engine](https://github.com/accordproject/template-engine), rich-text templates are defined in TemplateMark (either as markdown files, or JSON documents) and are then merged with JSON data to produce output documents.

 ## Accord Project Playground

-### **Project Overview**
+**Project Overview**

 The Accord Project Template-Playground is a web-based platform designed to empower developers of all backgrounds to learn and experiment with Accord Project functionalities in a user-friendly and interactive environment.
 It is a Web playground for Accord Project templates: